zipnosis/visit-api-contract/README.md

 }
 ```

-If the action is successful, it must return these keys (all keys are always returned unless noted otherwise):
+If the action is successful, it must return these keys (all keys are always present unless noted otherwise):

 - **`state_name`**: String, may be used as a screen identifier such as `"welcome"`
 - **`title`**: String, human-readable slide title/heading, usage optional, will be translated into the current locale